PlayStation Architecture

 The shell is displayed if there isn’t any disc inserted.

-Similarly to the Saturn’s boot process, after receiving power, the PS1 will:
+Similar to the Saturn’s boot process, once powered on, the PS1 will:

 1. Look for the BIOS ROM and execute routines to initialise the hardware.